Shoppers trying to avoid expensive EV mistakes while staying within a defined budget.

 • Condition and software history still need careful inspection.

-Best value-led used EVVehicle page
+Best value-led used EV

 Used Hyundai Kona Electric